CONFIG

 KeyDefaultEffect

-network.host""The address other machines and your devices reach this profile at.
-Empty = auto-detect (Tailscale first, then a private LAN address).
-Any reachable host works: a Tailscale / WireGuard / VPN address, a private hostname or MagicDNS name, a LAN IP, 0.0.0.0, or a public IP.
+network.host""Shared bind/ALP address.
+Empty = auto-detect a reachable private address.
+A private IP literal also produces the automatic direct ws:// client route.
+Hostnames require an explicit certificate-validated wss:// entry in host.endpoints; they never produce a plaintext route.
 A public IP additionally needs host.allow_public_bind: true; that gate applies to the shared bind used by both planes (host control plane + ALP listener), so without it neither binds TCP.

 network:

-Set it via alpi setup → Network → Accessible address or the desktop app (Devices → pairing).
+The detected address is shown read-only in alpi setup → Connections → Network and Desktop (Settings → profile → Service).
+Set an explicit address in config.yaml, or with ALPI_NETWORK_HOST in Docker.
 Ports stay per-plane (host.tcp_port, alp.tcp_port).
-A public IP is config.yaml-only: the desktop rejects it, and it also requires host.allow_public_bind: true — set both keys by hand.
+A public IP also requires host.allow_public_bind: true; set both keys by hand.

 ALP